TRIQS/triqs/doc/tutorials/gfs_tutorial.rst

 .. toctree::
    :maxdepth: 1

-The gfs class of TRIQS contains objects representing Green functions over real or imaginary times, rela or imaginary frequencies...  that can be easily manipulated.
+The gfs class of TRIQS contains objects representing Green functions over real or imaginary times, real or imaginary frequencies...  that can be easily manipulated
-(see  :doc:`here  <../../reference/c++/gf/contents>`).
+(see  :doc:`here <../reference/gfs/c++/contents>`).
 Here are a couple of simple examples showing the basic use of this class.

 Creation of a real time GF
 -----------------------------

-Here we create a GF define on the time interval from tmin to tmax.
+Here we create a GF defined on the time interval from tmin to tmax.
 If we want the value of the GF at any time to be a scalar, we use:

 .. triqs_example:: ./gfs_tutorial_0.cpp
 If we need a matrix of size n by m, we use:

 .. triqs_example:: ./gfs_tutorial_1.cpp
-Or a tensor !
+Or a tensor!

 .. triqs_example:: ./gfs_tutorial_2.cpp
 Creation of other simple GF's